syalabi-seet/HoloMora/README.md

 ![Diagram](Diagram.png)

 While there have been unofficial attempts in fine-tuning Wav2Vec2 models on Hiragana or Kanji data, there have not been publishings that document the success in developing Japanese ASR pipelines.
-Furthermore despite using deep architectures like Wav2Vec2-XLSR-large-53, the high dimensionality of character-based Japanese makes an End-to-End Japanese ASR models a suboptimal candidate.
+Furthermore despite using deep architectures like Wav2Vec2-XLSR-large-53, the high cardinality of character-based Japanese makes End-to-End Japanese ASR models a suboptimal candidate.
 Therefore, a different approach has to be taken.

 As romaji text is made up of characters from the English language, by utilizing the pre-trained embeddings of these English alphabets we could directly fine-tune Wav2Vec2's base model on romaji words.
 The resulting model would work as an acoustic model that transcribes raw waveforms into romaji text.